Can't Help Falling in Love (film)

-Can't Help Falling in Love is a 2017 Filipino romantic comedy-drama film directed by Mae Cruz - Alviar, starring Kathryn Bernardo and Daniel Padilla.
+Can't Help Falling in Love is a 2017 Filipino romantic comedy-drama film directed by Mae Cruz-Alviar, starring Kathryn Bernardo and Daniel Padilla.
 It was their very first project right after their blockbuster film Barcelona: A Love Untold last 2016.
 The film was produced and released by Star Cinema on April 15, 2017.

-Can't Help Falling in Love earned ₱33 million on its first day making it the highest Blackly Saturday opening for a Filipino film.
+Can't Help Falling in Love earned ₱33 million on its first day making it the highest Black Saturday opening for a Filipino film.